sebapersson/petab_sciml/docs/src/format.md

 - **parameterId [String]**: Identifies the neural network or a specific layer/parameter array.
 The target of the `parameterId` must be assigned via the [mapping table](@ref mapping_ps).
 When parsing, more specific levels (e.g., `netId.layerId`) take precedence for nominal values, priors, etc.
 - **nominalValue [String \| NUMERIC]**: Specifies neural network nominal values.
 This can be:
-  - A PEtab variable that via the [mapping table](@ref mapping_ps) maps to an HDF5 file.
-If no file exists when the problem is imported and the parameters are set to be estimated, a file is created with randomly sampled values.
+  - A PEtab variable that via the problem [YAML file](@ref YAML_file) maps to an HDF5 file with the required [structure](@ref hdf5_ps_structure).
+If no file exists at the given path when the problem is imported and the parameters are set to be estimated, a file is created with randomly sampled values.
   - A numeric value applied to all parameters under `parameterId`.
 - **estimate [0 \| 1]**: Indicates whether the parameters are estimated (`1`) or fixed (`0`).
 This must be consistent across layers.
 For example, if `netId` has `estimate = 0`, then potential layer rows must also be `0`.
 In other words, freezing individual network parameters is not allowed.
 - **initializationPriorType [String, OPTIONAL]**: Specifies the prior used for sampling initial values before parameter estimation.
 In addition to the PEtab-supported priors [ADD], the SciML extension supports the following standard neural network initialization priors: